 By the 1896-1897 winter season, 17 Exeter was the home of Mary (Power) Lord, the wife of George Washington Taylor Lord, a partner in Lord and Taylor, the dry goods and clothing store founded by his father.
 She continued to live there in 1898.

 By the 1898-1899 winter season, 17 Exeter was the home of wool merchant Cecil Marquand Caverly.
 He was unmarried.
 He previously had lived at 5 Mt.
 Vernon Place.
 He continued to live at 17 Exeter in 1900, but had moved to 166 Bay State Road by the 1900-1901 winter season.

 By the 1900-1901 winter season, 17 Exeter was the home of attorney Harold Jefferson Coolidge.
-He previously had lived at 303 Berkeley (147 Beacon) with his parents, Joseph Randolph Coolidge and Julia (Gardner) Coolidge.
-He married in February of 1903 to Edith Lawrence, after which they moved to 303 Berkeley (147 Beacon), his parents having moved to 130 Beacon.
+He previously had lived at 147 Beacon (303 Berkeley) with his parents, Joseph Randolph Coolidge and Julia (Gardner) Coolidge.
+He married in February of 1903 to Edith Lawrence.
+After their marriage, they lived briefly at 17 Exeter and then made 147 Beacon (303 Berkeley) their home, his parents having moved from there to 130 Beacon.

 By the 1903-1904 winter season, 17 Exeter was the home of Edward Lane White and his wife, Ida Vining (Moseley) White.
 They also maintained a home in Lowell, which previously had been their year-round residence.
 He was a leather manufacturer.
 They continued to live at 17 Exeter during the 1904-1905 season, after which they moved to 408 Beacon.

 17 Exeter was not listed in the 1906 Blue Book.